What is Individuality? The dictionary defines it as;

 Finally, individuality allows people to have a clearer sense of what they need to be happy.
 Rather than adhering to notions of happiness constructed by society, individuals pursue true joy in whatever form it may take.”

 The quoted text is from an unknown writer who I agree with.
-One directional thinking keeps societies redundant, through lack of creativity and conforming to what already is.
-Without individuality there wouldn’t be innovation, we might still be living in caves, there wouldn’t be technology nor art.
+One directional thinking keeps societies redundant, through a lack of creativity and conforming to what already is.
+Without individuality there wouldn’t be innovation, we might still be living in caves, and there wouldn’t be technology or art.
 Individuality is the driver of evolution, society is constantly evolving and it is all due to individuality.